gemini-cli-extensions/cloud-sql-sqlserver/README.md

 ### Installation

-To install the extension, use the command:
+To install the extension, use the following command before starting the Gemini CLI:

 ```bash
 gemini extensions install https://github.com/gemini-cli-extensions/cloud-sql-sqlserver